Legislature(2023 - 2024)BUTROVICH 205

 MS. MEADE referred to "In the Supreme Court of the State of

-Alaska Order No. 1993 (copy on file).
-She pointed out changes
+Alaska Order No. 1993.
+She pointed out changes on page 2 to

-on page 2 to Criminal Rule 6.1.
-The Alaska Supreme Court
+Criminal Rule 6.1.
+The Alaska Supreme Court provided rules about

-provided rules about public welfare and safety matters that lead
+public welfare and safety matters that lead to a grand jury

-to a grand jury investigation.
-She added that Subsection (b) on
+investigation.
+She added that subsection (b) on page 4 addresses

-related to public welfare and safety.
-She cited a statute
+welfare and safety.
+She cited a statute stating that a seated

-stating that a seated grand juror can bring up issues to fellow
+grand juror can bring up issues to fellow grand jurors related

-grand jurors related to investigations.
+to investigations.

 2:01:19 PM

-MS. MEADE moved to Page 5 of the order related to citizens
+MS. MEADE moved to page 5 of the order related to citizens

 requesting an investigative grand jury.
 She noted no gap in past